openid/openid4vp_ble/main.md

 Pre-requisites: The Verifier has opened it's application and started the mode that accepts OpenID4VP.

 1. Verifier app starts BLE advertisement (PDU ADV_IND). (announcing the first half of the verifier's key)
-4. Wallet scans the BLE layer and filters the OpenID4VP automatically (in case it found only one).
-If there are multiple verifiers the user is asked to choose.
+4. Wallet scans the BLE layer and filters the Verifier supporting OpenID4VP automatically, in case it found only one.
+If there are multiple verifiers, the user is asked to choose.
 5. Wallet connects to the Verifier (SCAN_REQ).
 The second half of the verifiers key is provided in the scan response (SCAN_RESP).
 6. Wallet generates a X25519 ([@!RFC7748]) keys of its own and combines to create a DHE secret key.
 7. Wallet makes identify request (IDENTIFY_REQ) and submits its keys to the verifier in plain text (see below). #identify characteristics